hungcq/knowledge-repo/information-technology/software-engineering-at-google/15-deprecation.md

   - When: new system offers compelling benefits
 - Compulsory deprecation:
   - Def: usually comes with a deadline for the removal of obsolete system
-  - How to scale: done by 1 team of expert.
+  - How to scale: done by 1 team of experts.
 Advs:
     - Reuse expertise
     - Reduce burden to users
   - Need enforcement mechanism